 I do enjoy working the occasional contest.
 I generally prefer CW (Morse code) over voice and digital modes.

 I am a life member of the ARRL.
 I am an ARRL volunteer examiner and have an Official Relay Station (ORS) field appointment.

-My current big interest is in passing traffic via the National Traffic System.
-I am a net control station on the Ohio Slow Net.
+In the recent past, I was very active in passing traffic via the National Traffic System.
+I was a net control station on the Ohio Slow Net.
 This is a slow speed CW training net and part of the Ohio NTS section net.
-I also frequently check in to my local ARES traffic net and act as liaison to the Ohio Section CW net, the Buckeye Net, where I am a net manager, frequent net control and Eighth Region Net representative.
-I also am a frequent NCS for the evening session of the Eighth Region Net and representative to the Eastern Area Net.
-I occasionally do check in to the Ohio Single Sideband Net, a state-wide voice net.
+I also frequently checked in to my local ARES traffic net and acted as liaison to the Ohio Section CW net, the Buckeye Net, where I was a net manager, frequent net control and Eighth Region Net representative.
+I was also a frequent NCS for the evening session of the Eighth Region Net and representative to the Eastern Area Net.
+I occasionally check in to the Ohio Single Sideband Net, a state-wide HF voice net.

 I also have a big interest in hardware and homebrew construction.
 Constructing and using my own equipment, whether my design or designed by others, is quite enjoyable.
 Using homebrew equipment gives me a great sense of pride and accomplishment.

 I am very interested in education and training.
 My intent is to post a lot of education and training material on this site.
 This material will include a lot of basic information for the new amateur radio operator as well as more advanced information for the more experienced amateur operator.